xiix0/scam/README.md

-You will step on the night soil of many countries.
+You will have domestic happiness and faithful friends.